obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 It is sometimes necessary for intermediate routers or the destination host to inform the sender of the packet of a problem that occurred while processing a packet.
 In the TCP/IP protocol suite, this reporting is done by the Internet Control Message Protocol (ICMP).
 ICMPv6 is defined in :rfc:`4443`.
 It is used both to report problems that occurred while processing an IPv6 packet, but also when distributing addresses.

 ICMPv6 messages are carried inside IPv6 packets (the `Next Header` field for ICMPv6 is ``58``).
-Each ICMP message contains an 8 bits header with a `type` field, a `code` field and a 16 bits checksum computed over the entire ICMPv6 message.
+Each ICMP message contains a 32 bits header with an 8 bits `type` field, a `code` field and a 16 bits checksum computed over the entire ICMPv6 message.
 The message body contains a copy of the IPv6 packet in error.

 .. figure:: /../book/network/pkt/icmpv6.png
    :align: center